-Emma Balant, an Economic student from the UK spent one month in Bali on Start Me Up’s Startup Internship Program.
+Emma Balant, an Economic student from the UK spent one month working for an E-commerce business, looking at UX and data analytics as part of Start Me Up’s Startup Internship Program in Bali.

 Working for a startup allowed me to get involved within all aspects of the business.
-I began completing competitor analysis and market research for an Australian E-commerce business and as the internship progressed I was able to research digital marketing channels, plan social media and design landing pages using UX tool, Sketch.
+I began completing a competitor analysis and market research piece for an Australian E-commerce business and as the internship progressed I was able to research digital marketing channels, plan social media and design landing pages using Sketch, a UX tool.

-I started the internship with little practical experience, so many of my tasks involved quite a learning curve!
-One of the main focuses of my internship was social media, so I learnt how to conduct competitor analysis, plan social media posts and research into digital marketing channels- all new to me.
-I was also Tasked with designing landing pages and emails, so I learnt design thinking techniques such as wireframing and how to use UX tools such as Sketch.
+I started the internship with little practical experience, so many of my tasks were quite a learning curve!
+One of the main focuses of my internship was social media, so I learnt how to conduct competitor analysis, plan social media posts and research digital marketing channels- all new to me.
+I was also tasked with designing landing pages and emails, so I learnt design thinking techniques such as wireframing and how to use UX tools.

 I also learnt highly transferable skills such as time management and self-motivation – which I found to be essential when working remotely.

-I worked from a number of co-working spaces in Bali, most frequently the nearby Dojo in Canguu.
+I worked from a number of co-working spaces in Bali, most frequently Dojo in Canggu.
 It had its own café, swimming pool and a lively beach just 5 minutes walk away.
 There are always events and workshops to attend, as Dojo encourage skill sharing – a great way to meet other members and learn about new projects.

 Working with Start Me Up has been a memorable and rewarding experience.
 I’ll miss working overlooking rice paddies alongside amazing people, it really has been an opportunity I wouldn’t have found anywhere else!
 If you’re stuck trying to decide between work and travel – you don’t have to!